nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The optional `DATE` must be in `DD/MM/YYYY` format, e.g. `01/01/2024`.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Editing the basic salary component of an employee will only take effect from the next payslip generation onwards, and it will only apply to the generation of latest payslip.
+Editing the basic salary component of an employee will only take effect from the next payslip period onwards, and it will only apply to the generation of next payslip onwards.
+E.g., If you edit the basic salary of an employee in January 2024, the basic salary will only be updated from the payslip period of February 2024 onwards.
 </div>

 Examples: